Akmeena4u/Web-Development-Bootcamp/005_Node.js/008_Authentication and Authorization/003_Cookies/001_Notes.md

 #### Introduction

-In this video, we delve into the intricacies of authentication architecture, focusing on session management.
+In this , we delve into the intricacies of authentication architecture, focusing on session management.
 This builds on the foundational concepts we've previously covered and explores more advanced topics, such as database-backed sessions and JWT-based authentication.
 Let's also address Shubham's question about storing sessions in the database.

 #### Authentication Methods